Jane Perry (actress)

-Jane Elizabeth Perry is a British-Canadian actress.
-She is best known for her work as Diana Burnwood in the Hitman series, a role she has played in every game since 2016's Hitman.
-She also played protagonist Selene in 2021's Returnal, for which she won the BAFTA Award for Performer in a Leading Role at the 18th British Academy Games Awards.
+Jane Elizabeth Perry is a Canadian actress.
+She is best known for her work as Diana Burnwood in the Hitman series, a role she has played in every major release of the series since 2016's Hitman.
+She is also known for portraying protagonist Selene in 2021's Returnal, for which she won the BAFTA Award for Performer in a Leading Role at the 18th British Academy Games Awards, and Alyssa Ashcroft in the 2026 survival-horror Resident Evil Requiem.

 Personal life

 Perry is of Irish and English descent.
 Her grandfather Frederic Perry was a cousin of scriptwriter Jimmy Perry.
 She is currently based in London, UK.
 She attended the University of Victoria, BC where she studied Theatre and Theatre Arts Management, and Studio 58 where she gained a Diploma in Theatre Acting.

 Professional life

 Perry is a classically trained actress who has worked on stage in both the UK and Canada, in TV series and films.
 She has also worked as a motion capture artist and as a voice actor.

-As a voice over artist she is best known for her work in computer games Hitman, Wildlands, Alien: Isolation, Squadron 42 and Dreamfall Chapters.
+As a voice over artist she is best known for her work in computer games Hitman, Wildlands, Alien: Isolation, Squadron 42 and Dreamfall Chapters, Cyberpunk 2077 and Returnal.
+She is also heard in Need for Speed: Hot Pursuit, both in the original and remastred versions.

 Her TV credits include: Ransom for CBS, A Royal Winter for Hallmark, The Assets, The Reckoning for ITV, Spooks for BBC, Superstorm for BBC, The X-Files and Millennium for Fox.
 Her theatre credits include Strange Interlude at the National Theatre, Generous at the Finborough Playhouse, Twelfth Night at the Finborough Theatre, and five years as a lead actress at The Shaw Festival in Ontario, Canada.